Whale Safaris in Norway

 The tour operators have focused on sustainability and responsibility, and if you travel in small groups, it doesn't disturb the wildlife and impacts nature less.

-The Sperm Whale is the most common
+The Sperm whale is the most common

 The most common Whale to spot is the sperm whale, but you may also see humpbacks, pilot whales, minke whales, killer whales and dolphins if you are lucky.
 The possibility of watching killer whales is best in Tysfjord, the deepest in northern Norway, particularly between October and January.

-Discover the whales on a whale safari
+Take on a whale safari

-To get the best possibility to get close to the whales, we recommend you take one of the many Whale safaris.
+To get the best possibility to get close to the whales, we recommend you take one of the many whale safaris.

 By joining a whale safari, you will also be able to enjoy the magnificent scenery, and sometimes, the whales will lounge on the surface of the water close to your boat while they rise in the air before descending to the ocean's depths.